Ali-Mohamed-Abdelmawla/parkingsystem/README.md

-# Getting Started with Create React App
+Rakna
+Rakna is a web application designed to help garage owners automate their garage processes.
+The application allows owners to log in as users to benefit from the services it offers.

+Table of Contents
+Purpose
+Target Audience
+System Architecture
+Key Features
+Available Scripts
+Dependencies
+Contributing
+Configuration
+Screenshots
+Learn More
+Purpose
+Rakna aims to streamline and automate the operations within garages, providing a comprehensive solution for garage management.

+Target Audience
+Rakna is primarily targeted at garage owners who want to benefit from an automated system to manage their garages efficiently.

+System Architecture
+Rakna consists of three main parts:

+Back-end: Serves both the front-end and mobile applications.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Front-end: This repository, built with React.js (Create React App).
+Mobile: Designed for drivers who want to park their cars.
+Key Features
+Rakna consists of four interfaces:

+Garage Admin Interface:

+Manage employees (add, delete, edit)
+View complaints forwarded to the admin
+Monitor current sessions in the garage
+Dashboard with statistics (revenue, expenses, etc.)
+Garage Staff Interface:

+Integrated camera for monitoring cars entering/exiting the garage, linked to an AI model for plate number extraction (manual entry also available)
+View all current sessions in the garage
+Submit reports/complaints
+Technical Support Interface:

+Designed for the developers to facilitate system management Customer Service Interface:

+View and forward complaints to the appropriate personnel or resolve them Additionally, the system provides login and password reset functionalities using OTP.

-## Available Scripts
+Available Scripts
 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+npm test

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about running tests for more information.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about deployment for more information.

-### `npm run eject`
+npm run eject

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+Note: this is a one-way operation.
+Once you eject, you can't go back!
+This command will remove the single build dependency from your project, giving you full control over the configuration files and dependencies.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+Dependencies
+sweetalert
+axios
+MUI (datagrid, loading buttons, etc.) react-hook-form (form validation) chart.js (dashboard charts)
+Contributing
+To contribute to Rakna, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

-### Advanced Configuration
+Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Refer to the dependencies listed above for specific configuration requirements before running the app.

+Screenshots
+Garage Admin Interface

+Garage Staff Interface

+Technical Support Interface

+Customer Service Interface